Hoodie Cushion made from a recycled Leavers Hoodie

 The back has the names of all her friends from school.

 This has been a common thing in our house – Abbi is only 11, but is already taller than me.
-She was really disappointed to not be able to wear her hoodie, so we decided to repurpose it into something else that she could keep bit longer.
+She was disappointed to outgrow it so quickly, so we repurposed it into something that she could keep bit longer.

-Cut off the hood as close to the neck as possible in a straight line, and the arms – again as close as possible to the seams.Trim up the body into 2 rectangles, keeping the lines as straight as possible.
-These will obviously form the front and back of the cushion.
+When cutting the hoodie up, get as much useable fabric from as you can.
+Cut off the hood as close to the neck as possible in a straight line, and the arms as close as possible to the seams.Next trim up the body into 2 rectangles, keeping the lines as straight as possible.
+These will form the front and back of the cushion.
 Cut open the arms, to use this material as the “fold over” in the cushion.Normally when I make cushions, I put an extra piece of material on the front and back (overlapping) as a way of covering the opening on the cushion pad.

 However on these, as I don’t want to cover up the back of the hoodie, so I have taken the back all the way up to the top to avoid losing any of the graphic.